-Once the assessment has been conducted, and the work marked, you should make a claim and send candidate work by post to be moderated (see the remote moderation section).
+Once the assessment has been conducted, and the work marked, you should make a claim via Interchange and send candidate work by post to be moderated (see the remote moderation section).

 ICT Level 1 and 2, Mathematics Level 1 and 2, English Reading and English Writing Level 1 and 2

-You must deliver the exams in line with the regulations specified in the OCR Instructions.
+You must deliver the tests in line with the regulations specified in the OCR Instructions.

 See the paper-based tests section for more details.

 If you’re using on-screen tests, they can be run at any time.
 You’ll need to use the on-screen test system, Surpass, to schedule and run the on-screen tests.